Zabanaa/Milky/README.md

 # Milkshake Panda Starter Kit

-This starter kit acts a simple boilerplate for simple front end projects.
+Milky is a very basic boilerplate for simple front end projects.

+Opinionated (Pure sass, bourbon, neat, no compass)

 It has Sass, Jade, Bourbon and Neat built-in to it.
 A Jekyll ready version is on the works as well and should be out soon.